mirth-lang/mirth/README.md

 - `tools`: Development tools.

   - `tools/mirth-vim`: Mirth syntax highlighting for Vim.
 To use, install Pathogen, then run `make install-vim`.
   - `tools/mirth-code`: Mirth syntax highlighting for VS Code.
 The extension is not yet published in the Marketplace, but you can install it locally.
 To do so, run `make install-code`.
-(You will need `code` in your `PATH`.
-That should set up automatically by VS Code on Windows and Linux.
-To set that up on Mac, [please follow these official instructions](https://code.visualstudio.com/docs/setup/mac).)
+(You will need `code` in your `PATH`.)

 ## Issues and Contribution